Research Opportunities

 The form also asks that you submit a letter of recommendation from one member of the English department faculty.
 The letter should evaluate both the strength of your research plan and your ability to successfully complete that research.

-We review applications three times each academic year.
-Students may apply in advance of the deadline, but must apply no later than:
+We review applications on a rolling basis throughout the academic year.
+Students may apply in advance of their research date within the academic year.

 Undergraduate Research Awards cannot be used solely to fund travel to or attendance at programs for which students will receive University of Rochester credit or transfer credit; we do, however, fund research projects that emerge from such programs.
 Seniors are not eligible for this award for the summer after they graduate.